spacedmonkey/simple-google-news-sitemap/README.md

 # Simple Google News Sitemap

+Simple plugin that adds a Google New Sitemap.
+To use this plugin, simply use install and activate it.
+To view your sitemap, just go /sitemap_news.xml.

 If you wish to follow the development of this plugin follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey)

 ## Installation